-Why Elvis Wore Jumpsuits [My 2 Favs And The Last One He Wore]
+Why Elvis Wore Jumpsuits [CJ's Two Favs And The Last One He Wore]

 Off the air in the KTDY studio this morning Debbie Ray and I somehow got on the subject of Elvis’ jumpsuits.
 I explained to her why he wore them, and she said I should write a story about it, and here it is.

 First of all, when Elvis returned to the stage in Las Vegas in 1969, most performers were wearing tuxedos on stage.
 Elvis thought a tux was just too stuffy.
 In a video I have of Elvis from that time in his career, he’s wearing a suit but it’s not a tuxedo and it looks like it might have been shot in Vegas but I can’t confirm.
 It also could have been a rehearsal and not an actual performance.
 So I can say at least once after his return to the stage after a 9 year hiatus, he wore a regular suit, not a jumpsuit or tux.

 There are a couple of stories that have circulated over the years as to how the jumpsuit came to be.
 The first is that Elvis commissioned Bill Belew to make the now infamous “Elvis Jumpsuit” after splitting his pants on stage.
 I believe this story has some merit.
 But since he appeared on stage the very first night in Vegas wearing a jumpsuit, how can this be?
 What came first the split or the jumpsuit.